JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![Exract from the AAAP's EqIA](http://35percent.org/img/widestpossiblechoice.png)

 @.
-Given that the 'property swap' option was subsequently withdrawn in 2010, it can be argued that the scheme doesn't comply with the PSED because one of the mitigation measures set out in the EqIA which underlies the AAAP has been withdrawn.
+Given that the 'property swap' like-for-like ('comparative value transaction') option was subsequently withdrawn in 2010 (Cabinet item 9, 14 Dec 2010), it can be argued that the scheme doesn't comply with the PSED because one of the mitigation measures set out in the EqIA which underlies the AAAP has been withdrawn.
 Indeed it was the only mitigation measure that would have enabled leaseholders to remain 100% homeowners in the borough - i.e. not impoverished by the shared ownership options.

 @.
 Inspector Coffey said that leaseholders are left with two bleak options: moving out of the area or remaining but being impoverished.
 Like-for-like swap was the only option that would have enabled leaseholders to remain in the area without being impoverished. *We will need to show that the shared equity deal impoverishes leaseholders despite change in the £16k policy.
 (Investigate service charges etc)*